HatoryHanzo182/TechX/README.md

 - **Security and Authorization**: Token generation for secure transmission of personal data including email, phone numbers and passwords.
 - **Notification and confirmation**: Sending emails to confirm registration and generating four-digit codes to confirm identity.

+## TECHX COMPASS
+A cross-platform program that will allow the website owner to conveniently manage the store.
+The program was implemented on the Electron framework.

+A cross-platform program that will allow the site owner to conveniently manage the store.
+Compass has a modern and convenient design for efficient work with the store.
+Thanks to an intuitive interface and a wide set of functions, administrators will be able to easily manage the assortment of goods, control stocks, process orders, analyze sales statistics and monitor feedback from customers.
+The application also supports real-time notifications, which allows you to quickly respond to changes and ensure a high level of service.

 ### Developers:
 - [HatoryHanzo182](https://github.com/HatoryHanzo182)
 - [gh0styx](https://github.com/gh0styx)